Alfresco/alfresco-identity-service/README.md

 If you want to deploy your own realm with further customizations, see *Customizing the Realm* below.

-## High Availability and Clustering
+## Multiple Replicas, High Availability and Clustering

-For high availability we rely on the public implementation of the stable Keycloak chart.

-To enable this you will need to deploy the identity chart with this additional settings:
+For added resilience, we rely on support in the Keycloak chart for specifying multiple replicas.
+To enable this you will need to deploy the identity chart with this additional setting:

 ```bash